Types of Project Management Certifications

-Adding a project management certification to your resume can demonstrate your capability to excel in many roles.
 Regardless of your industry, a project management certificate shows that you possess valuable management skills.
-This article lists some of the top project management certifications, how to get one and the types of careers that seek project management certificates.
+This article lists some of the top project management certifications you can get, including ones from the International Association of Project Managers (IAPM) and Project Management Institute (PMI).
+We also explain how to earn your project management certification and the types of careers that seek certified project managers.

 Types of project management certifications

-There are multiple institutes that offer project management certifications.
+Multiple institutes offer project management certifications.
 Most people hold only one certification, though you can get as many as you want.

 Here is a selection of institutes and some of the certifications they offer: